-The aggregate number of Common Shares issuable to any one Participant who is a Consultant (as defined in the RSU Plan) shall not, within a one year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such option.
+- The aggregate number of Common Shares issuable to any one Participant who is a Consultant (as defined in the Amended RSU Plan) shall not, within a one-year period, exceed 2% of the number of Common Shares outstanding immediately prior to the grant of any such RSU. - No Common Shares shall be issuable to individuals and companies retained in Investor Relations Activities under the Amended RSU Plan.